-The monthly time series of Niño3.4 SST anomalies for the last 12 months from July 2022 to June 2023 is shown in Fig.2a.
+The monthly time series of Niño3.4 SST anomalies for the last 12 months from August 2022 to July 2023 is shown in Fig.2a.
 The La Niña conditions were prevailing till early this year with maximum strength in September 2023.
 Thereafter ENSO neutral conditions were observed over the Pacific Ocean from February to May 2023.
-However, weak El Niño conditions developed during June 2023 with the positive subsurface anomalies observed over most parts of the equatorial Pacific Ocean at around thermocline depth along the western Pacific Ocean and with maximum strength close to surface along the eastern Pacific Ocean (Fig.2 b).
+However, weak El Niño conditions developed during June 2023 and continued in July 2023.
+The positive subsurface anomalies observed over most parts of the equatorial Pacific Ocean with maximum strength close to surface along the eastern Pacific Ocean (Fig.2 b).